Azure/azure-sdk-for-js/sdk/face/ai-vision-face-rest/README.md

 ### FaceClient

 The `FaceClient` is the primary interface for developers interacting with the Azure AI Face service.
-It serves as the gateway from which all interaction with the library will occur.
+It follows the design of [REST client](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/rest-clients.md) and serves as the gateway from which all interaction with the library will occur.

 ### Long-running operations